Skip to content

 Friday harvest and it’s still all greens: spinach, all-lettuce mesclun, beet greens!
 Despite the recent heat and ample rain, the overall amount of cloudiness that came with all the rain of the last 40 days has slowed things down quite … Read the rest

-Categories Fieldwork, Harvest, Weather Tags Lynn, Erin, spinach, Spring 3 Comments
+Categories Fieldwork, Harvest, Weather Tags spinach, Lynn, Erin, Spring 3 Comments

 Finally, a field harvest…